marksweston/finance/README.md

 Currently implemented features include:

-* Uses the {http://flt.rubyforge.org/ flt} library to ensure precision decimal arithmetic in all calculations.
+* Uses the [flt](http://flt.rubyforge.org/) library to ensure precision decimal arithmetic in all calculations.
 * Fixed-rate mortgage amortization (30/360).
 * Interest rates
 * Various cash flow computations, such as NPV and IRR.